-The guarantee fee currently stands at an affordable 5 bps, which limits the bank's average funding cost.
-As of June 2020, the outstanding balance of guaranteed debt amounted to \leq 59 billion, down from \leq 61 billion as of December 2019.
-Guaranteed debt currently represents around 83% of Dexia group's funding sources.
+As of year-end 2020, the outstanding balance of guaranteed debt amounted to €55 billion, down from €61 billion as of December 2019.
+Guaranteed debt currently represents around 80% of Dexia group's funding sources.

 In September 2019, Dexia announced that the EC approved the prolongation of the guarantee by 10 years from 1 January 2022 onwards.
+The legal texts relating to the prolongation were further ratified by both the French and Belgian states in December 2020 and May 2021 respectively.
 The continuation of the guarantee is critical to securing Dexia's access to the capital markets and its orderly run-off (see issuer comment Dexia Credit Local: Extension of state guarantee will preserve Dexia's access to funding during its run-off).

-Depending on market conditions and investors' appetite for government-guaranteed bonds (GGBs), Dexia group's access to the market could nevertheless prove more difficult than expected, which would compel it to rely on alternative measures, including resorting to the emergency liquidity assistance from the central banks, resulting in higher funding costs.
-The most recent update of the business plan reflects surplus liquidity over the life of the plan, without recourse to the emergency liquidity assistance6.
+Depending on market conditions and investors' appetite for government-guaranteed bonds (GGBs), Dexia group's access to the market could nevertheless prove more difficult than expected, which would compel it to rely on alternative measures, including resorting to the emergency liquidity assistance from the central banks (BNB and Banque de Fance), resulting in higher funding costs.
+The most recent update of the business plan reflects surplus liquidity over the life of the plan, without recourse to the emergency liquidity assistance.
 The state-guaranteed debt issued by Dexia group qualifies as a level 1 asset in the calculation of the liquidity coverage ratio, which supports financial institutions' appetite for GGBs and helps keep the average cost of state-guaranteed debt low.
 This mitigates the fact that Dexia group is still operating with relatively high funding gaps.

 Besides guaranteed debt, Dexia group is still using secured funding as a cost-effective way to finance its assets, including transactions based on assets not eligible for central bank refinancing.
-Total secured funding amounted to around €10 billion in H1 2020, which is stable compared with that as of year-end 2019.
+Total secured funding amounted to around €12 billion in 2020 or 17% of total funding.

 In line with the wind-down plan, which foresaw a progressive replacement of central bank funding by new state-guaranteed issuances, Dexia group has discontinued its recourse to ECB funding since year-end 2017.
-The termination from 31 December 2021 of the access to the Eurosystem monetary operations by banks in wind-down I (outside recourse to emergency liquidity assistance) will therefore have little implication for Dexia group's orderly wind-down process.
-Dexia group did not participate in the TLTRO III launched by the ECB following the coronavirus outbreak.
+The termination from 31 December 2021 onwards of the access to the Eurosystem monetary operations by banks in wind-down ^I (outside recourse to emergency liquidity assistance) will therefore have limited implications for Dexia group's orderly wind-down process.
+Consequently, Dexia group could not participate in the TLTRO III launched by the ECB following the coronavirus outbreak.

-As of the end of June 2020, the group's liquidity coverage ratio was 213% (versus 238% as of year-end 2019), and its liquidity reserve amounted to \in 18 billion, of which \in 7 billion were deposits with central banks (\in 19.4 billion as of the end of December 2019, of which \in 9.8 billion were with central banks).
+As of year-end 2020, the group's liquidity coverage ratio was 222% (versus 238% as of year-end 2019), and its liquidity reserve amounted to €18.5 billion, of which €9.9 billion were deposits with central banks (€19.4 billion as of the end of December 2019, of which €9.2 billion were with central banks).